-Look-ahead bias occurs by using information that is not available or known in the analysis period for a study or simulation, leading to inaccurate results.
+Look-ahead bias occurs by using information not available or known in the analysis period for a study or simulation, leading to inaccurate results.

 An often-overlooked point regarding look-ahead bias is that it isn’t just about when a data observation becomes available; it’s also about when you can access the data.